-An old fashioned remedy for a sound sleep is to drink a cup of Chamomile tea just before bedtime, add a teaspoon of honey to sweeten.
-Do not take if you suffer from allergies.
+An old-fashioned remedy for a sound sleep is to drink a cup of chamomile tea just before bedtime and add a teaspoon of honey to sweeten.
+Do not take it if you suffer from allergies.

-Valerian tea: pour boiling water over 2 teaspoons of valerian root, infuse for 15 minutes, drink before bedtime.
-Not the best tasting tea but is highly recommended for calming the nerves and promoting sleep.
+Pour boiling water over 2 teaspoons of Valerian root, infuse for 15 minutes, and drink before bedtime.
+It is not the best-tasting tea but is highly recommended for calming the nerves and promoting sleep.

-Hops tea: 1 oz hops to 1 pint boiling water drink 3 times a day.
+1 oz. hops to 1 pint of boiling water, drink 3 times a day.

-Catnip tea: a common garden plant with a mint taste can be used to have a sound and restful sleep. add 1 teaspoon of dried catnip in 1 cup boiling water, infuse, strain and drink before bedtime.
+A common garden plant with a mint taste can be used to have a sound and restful sleep.
+Add 1 teaspoon of dried catnip to 1 cup of boiling water, infuse, strain, and drink before bedtime.

-Another effective cure for insomnia is to take some Siberian Ginseng daily (can be easily found at any health food store or drug store), take 1 capsule up to 3 times a day.
+Another effective cure for insomnia is to take some Siberian ginseng daily (which can be easily found at any health food store or drug store).
+Take 1 capsule up to 3 times a day.